Steele dossier: What the DNC, Clinton campaign, and Steele knew

 Philip Bump wrote that the dossier "has never been shown to have informed the Clinton campaign's approach and that was not made public until shortly before Trump was inaugurated."

 On February 15, 2022, The Washington Post reported: "So far, there is no evidence that the Clinton campaign directly managed the Steele reporting or leaks about it to the media."

+CBS News reported that "at no point did the Clinton campaign or DNC direct Steele's probe into the Trump campaign.
+A source confirmed to CBS News that Clinton only learned about the now-infamous 'Trump dossier' after BuzzFeed News posted it", and that the dossier "was never ultimately used".

 Hints of existence

-The founders of Fusion GPS have described how they did not hide the fact that they were researching Trump and Russia: "Fusion and Steele tried to alert U.S. law enforcement and the news media to the material they'd uncovered..." and their office became "something of a public reading room" for journalists seeking information.
-In September they arranged a private meeting between Steele and reporters from The Washington Post, The New York Times, The New Yorker, ABC News, and other outlets.
-The results were disappointing, as none published any stories before the election.
+When Fusion GPS first hired Steele, "they thought that 'no one would ever find out' about the discreet work Steele would perform.
+That prediction proved naive", and the founders of Fusion GPS have described how they soon did not hide the fact that they were researching Trump and Russia: "Fusion and Steele tried to alert U.S. law enforcement and the news media to the material they'd uncovered.
+The firm's office in Washington's Dupont Circle neighborhood became 'something of a public reading room' for journalists seeking information about Trumpworld."
+In September they arranged private meetings at the Tabard Inn, in Washington, D.C., between Steele and reporters from The Washington Post, The New York Times, The New Yorker, ABC News, and other outlets.
+The meetings were "at staggered times, to ensure that the journalists didn't bump into one another".
+Jane Mayer attended one of the meetings.

-Jane Mayer has described how, in "late summer, Fusion set up a series of meetings, at the Tabard Inn, in Washington, between Steele and a handful of national-security reporters....
-Despite Steele's generally cool manner, he seemed distraught about the Russians' role in the election."
-Mayer attended one of the meetings.
 None of these news organizations ran any stories about the allegations at that time.

+Although BuzzFeed was not invited to these meetings, Ben Smith, editor of BuzzFeed, wrote that "We were hardly the first journalists to get the document—but we may have been the first to get it without promising to keep it secret ... [the journalists at the Tabard Inn meetings] had promised Simpson that they wouldn't write about the dossier itself, its author, or its path through the American government, [and] they couldn't report on these things either."
+BBC correspondent Paul Wood was allowed to see "a dozen" pages of the dossier in October 2016.

 Before the election, only two news sources mentioned allegations that came from dossier reports.
 Steele had been in contact with both authors.
 These were a September 23, 2016, Yahoo!
 News article by Michael Isikoff that focused on Carter Page, and an article by David Corn on October 31, 2016, a week before the election, in Mother Jones magazine.

 At the time, the FBI had assumed that the source for the Yahoo! article was someone, other than Steele, "who had received a copy of the dossier".
 The 2019 DOJ report by Michael Horowitz criticized the FBI for failing to ask Steele if he had a role in that Yahoo! article.